White Castle Stuffing

 This stuffing can also be baked and reheated easily.
 Directions for this are on the recipe card.

-White Castle Stuffing, a throwback recipe from the 1980's.
-Made with the iconic White Castle hamburgers.
-This recipe cooks up with crispy bits of stuffing on top and tender, juicy, buttery bites throughout.
+Classic, oniony White Castle hamburgers are transformed into an indulgent holiday side.
 This stuffing has bits of the beef as well as onions and celery that have been sautéed tender and delicious.
 This is the perfect stuffing to serve along side a beef roast.

 Ingredients